mediastudiespress/organization/visibility/about-mediastudies.press.md

 See the press's **[transparency page](https://mediastudies.press/transparency)** for more details.

 **[privacy policy](https://mediastudies.press/about/privacy-policy)** | **[open access policy](https://mediastudies.press/about/oa-policy)** | **[donate](https://mediastudies.press/donate)** | **[newsletter](https://mediastudies.press/newsletter)** | **[replicate us](https://mediastudies.press/replicate-us)**

-not included: * replicate us
-	* as an open initiative, we have [charted our own development](/replicate-us) with the hope that our model will spread and improve